Agnibha-31/DO-Automation-IoT/README.md

 ## Connect an IoT sensor or data producer

 Any device or program that can make an HTTPS POST request can submit data.
-This can be a microcontroller gateway, Raspberry Pi, laboratory computer, edge application, PLC integration service, or model pipeline.
+This can be a microcontroller gateway, Raspberry Pi, laboratory computer, edge application, or PLC integration service.

 ### cURL example